-- A creepy monk in The Da Vinci Code.
+- A sinister monk in The Da Vinci Code.

 - A character on Showtime’s Weeds.

-- Neil Gaiman gave the name to a vampire-esque character in The Graveyard Book.
+- Neil Gaiman’s vampire-esque character in The Graveyard Book.

 - HBO’s Deadwood also gave us a Silas, played by an actor named Titus.

-- A serious bad guy on The CW’s The Vampire Diaries.
+- A villain on The CW’s The Vampire Diaries.